jradovanov/rhombus_of_stars/README.md

 # rhombus_of_stars
-How to make rhombus of stars
+How to make rhombus of stars with explanation.